-The Full-Stack Web Development Diploma (FSWD) features an interdisciplinary learning environment to prepare you for a career as a web developer.
+The Full-Stack Web Development (FSWD) Diploma program features an interdisciplinary learning environment to prepare you for a career as a web developer.
+FSWD focuses on the technical tools to build web applications and provides core competencies such as teamwork and communication.
+You'll be supported by a coach to prepare you for life after FSWD.

-Focusing on emerging web application development tools and technologies, this unique two-year full-time program offers hands-on experience combined with industry projects to equip you for the many opportunities in this fast-growing and high-demand field.
+This two-year full-time program offers hands-on experience, equipping you with the skills needed to work on all layers of web technology and preparing you for the many opportunities in this fast-growing and high-demand field.

 - Enjoy working with people and in teams